daemonio/reddit-poster/README.md

 # More on Schedules

-To schedule a post you have 5 options: best, follow, anytime, +t.
+To schedule a post you have 4 options: best, follow, anytime, +t[smhd].
 "Best" is explained below.
-"Follow" submita a post after the post above it.
-"Anytime" is the same as "immediately"
+"Follow" submit a post after the post above it.
+"Anytime" is the same as "immediately".

-"+t" is the tradicional time schedule.
+"+t[smhd]" is the tradicional time schedule.
 If you put +1h the post will be submitted after one hour from current time.
-Suffixes are 's', 'h', 'd' for seconds, hours and days repectively.
+Suffixes are 's', 'm', 'h', 'd' for seconds, minutes, hours and days, repectively.

 # How "best" schedule work